Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

 ## Considerations

 To date, this workflow has only been evaluated in Colorado Front Range dry-conifer forests.
-Segmentation parameters have been adjusted for this forest type, and additional parameter tuning may be required for other ecosystems.
+Segmentation parameters have been adjusted for this forest type.
+Additional parameter tuning may be required for other ecosystems.

 Species cannot be identified with this workflow.
 Accordingly, the ECDFs are built by combining the allometries of the dominant species and applying these to all trees.
 This likely has a minimal effect in forests with low species diversity and where dominant species have similar growth forms.
 However, this may cause erroneous flagging if allometries from highly diverse forests are being used.